Complaint: Tamuning murder suspect claims self-defense

 Chutaro allegedly admitted to police that he hid the sweater.

-Police were on a manhunt for Chutaro and caught him on Christmas Day.
+"Certain members of the community, and Chutaro's girlfriend, had helped him evade detection by providing him transportation, getting clothes from his apartment, and helping him with food," prosecutor Christine Tenorio stated in court documents.

-Mathinia Atiput, 28, was also arrested for allegedly helping Chutaro hide from authorities.
+The defendant's girlfriend, Mathinia Atiput, 28, was arrested on suspicion of helping Chutaro hide from authorities.
 She was released from prison and given a notice to appear in court at a later date.

-Chutaro appeared in the Superior Court of Guam on Saturday for a magistrates hearing.
+Chutaro appeared in the Superior Court of Guam on Saturday for a magistrate hearing.

 He is scheduled to appear back in court on Jan.
 5.